GDATASoftwareAG/robotframework-flaui/docs/xpath.md

 > #### XPath contains pattern by logic statements (or, and)
 > XPath Example usage: ***/Window[contains(@Name,"FlaUI WPF")]/TitleBar/Button[@Name="Schließen" or @Name="Close" or @AutomationId="Close"]***

-# Did you know additional xpath usages?
+# Do you know of any other XPath examples?
 * Be welcome to update the documentation page and example project.

 [back](./)